MADBravo/Pipboy_default/README.md

 https://getbootstrap.com/docs/4.0/components/navbar/

 So then~
 Download the Pipboy_default folder.
-Inside index.html, js/pipboy.app.js, css/pipboy.app.css, --
-Either drag the index.html or "open with" 'your browser' to open up the Pipboy webpage.
+Either drag the index.html to an open browser or "open with" 'your browser' to open up the Pipboy webpage.

 MIT License